-A. Theme\: The message of the story, stated in one or two complete sentences.
+A. Theme: The message of the story, stated in one or two complete sentences.
 When a person describes a story's theme, the person is describing what can be learned about life and/or people from the story.
 Theme is so important, it is often described as the fourth element of the short story.
 Sometimes theme is confused with "the moral" of the story.
 Also, do not confuse theme with 'the topic' which is the subject a piece of writing is about.
 For example, the topic of Scooby Doo is solving mysteries, yet one theme of Scooby Doo is that good triumphs over evil.

-Responsibility Abandonment Family Individual & God Alienation Fate Innocence Revenge Ambition Freedom Isolation Sacrifice American Dream Futility Journey & Struggle Science & Birth/Childhood Gender Iustice Technology Coming of Age Grief Love & Friendship Sex & Sensuality Commoditization Growth and Memory Social Class Commercialism Nationalism initiation Spirituality Commerce Guilt Nature Stages of Life Community Heroism Oppression Success Cruelty Hope Parenthood Suffering Human relations Pride Death Survival Education Identity Race Time Ethics Illness Regret Tradition Individual & Nature Rejection Violence Experience Fall from Grace Individual & Society Religion Work
+Abandonment Family Individual & God Responsibility Revenge Alienation Fate Innocence Sacrifice Ambition Freedom Isolation American Dream Futility Iourney & Struggle Science & Gender Birth/Childhood Technology Justice Coming of Age Grief Love & Friendship Sex & Sensuality Commoditization Growth and Memory Social Class Commercialism initiation Nationalism Spirituality Commerce Guilt Nature Stages of Life Success Community Heroism Oppression Cruelty Hope Parenthood Suffering Human relations Death Pride Survival Education Identity Race Time Ethics Illness Regret Tradition Experience Individual & Nature Rejection Violence Fall from Grace Individual & Society Religion Work